 We will keep some records permanently if we are legally required to do so.
 We may keep some other records for an extended period of time.
 For example, it is currently best practice to keep financial records for a minimum period of 8 years to support HMRC audits or provide tax information.

-We may have legal obligations to retain some data in connection with our statutory obligations as a public authority.
+We may have legal obligations to retain some data in connection with our statutory obligations as a local authority.

 The Council is permitted to retain data to defend or pursue claims.
-In some cases, the law imposes a time limit for such claims (for example 3 years for personal injury claims or 6 years for contract claims).
 We will retain some personal data for this purpose as long as we believe it is necessary to be able to defend or pursue a claim.
-In general, we will endeavour to keep data only for as long as we need it.
-This means that we will delete it when it is no longer needed.
+In general, we will endeavour to keep data only for as long as it is needed after which it will be deleted.

 When exercising any of the rights listed below, to process your request, we may need to verify your identity for your security.
 In such cases we will need you to respond with proof of your identity before you can exercise these rights.

-The right to access personal data we hold on you
+The right to access personal data we hold on to you

-• At any point you can contact us to request the personal data we hold on you as well as why we have that personal data, who has access to the personal data and where we obtained the personal data from.
+• At any point you can contact us to request the personal data we hold on you to obtain this information you will have to make what is known as a subject access request.
 Once we have received your request we will respond within one month.

 • There are no fees or charges for the first request but additional requests for the same personal data or requests which are manifestly unfounded or excessive may be subject to an administrative fee.

-The right to correct and update the personal data we hold on you
+The right to have the personal data we hold on you rectified or corrected

-• If the data we hold on you is out of date, incomplete or incorrect, you can inform us, and your data will be updated.
+• If the data we hold on you is out of date, incomplete or incorrect, you can inform us, and your data must be corrected.

 The right to have your personal data erased